Wednesday, March 17, 2010

 You want it like a very thick pudding.

-If you screw up and get lumps, strain the mixture through a sieve, using a rubber spatula to force it through.
+If you screw up and get lumps (been there, done that), strain the mixture through a sieve, using a rubber spatula to press it through.
 Don't worry if it gets super thick.
 It will still work.
-Pour flour mixture into a bowl and refrigerate until cooled or chill.
+Pour flour mixture into a bowl and refrigerate until cold (this can take up to 15-20 minutes).

 In an electric stand mixer with the whisk attachment, beat butter and sugar for 2 minutes or until light and fluffy.
 Add flour mixture and vanilla extract.
-Now beat at a high setting for 7-10 minutes or until creamy and sugar is dissolved.
+Now beat at a high setting until creamy and sugar is dissolved (this can take anywhere from 2-10 minutes - just test it with your fingers to see if it's still grainy).
 If it looks goopy and weird, keep beating.